isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-human-shampoo-on-cats/index.md

 layout: post
 ---

 Cats love that clean life, they'll grom their skin regularly removing any dirt, dead skin, or loose fur.
-But, if you're to clean off piles of mud from the pet, can you use human [shampoo](https://pestpolicy.com/best-puppy-shampoo-for-fleas/) on cats? **Simple answer, NO, don't use human shampoo on cats - human shampoo's pH imbalance makes it aggressive and will make the pet's skin dry out.
+But, if you're to clean off piles of mud from the pet, can you use human [shampoo](https://pestpolicy.com/best-puppy-shampoo-for-fleas/)on cats? **Simple answer, NO, don't use human shampoo on cats - human shampoo's pH imbalance makes it aggressive and will make the pet's skin dry out.

 ** **Also, human shampoo may cause painful irritation and flakiness on the cat.